nutechsoftware/alarmdecoder-smartthings/README.md

 * Lock - Used to represent the panel in an ARMED AWAY state.
 Triggering lock.lock() will arm the panel and lock.unlock() will disarm the panel.
 This is the primary capability for watching for armed/disarmed events.
 * Alarm - Used to indicate an alarming state and also may trigger a panic on the panel with alarm.both().
 * SmokeDetector - Used to indicate if a FIRE was detected on the panel.
-* Virtual Switches - The service manager smartapp creates 8 virtual contact sensors which are used to provide triggers when configured zones are tripped on the alarm panel.
+* Virtual Zone Sensors - The service manager smartapp creates 8 virtual contact sensors which are used to provide triggers when configured zones are tripped on the alarm panel.

 ## Setup